XIN-Solutions/xinmods-js/README.md

 ```
 /**
  * @typedef FacetItem
- * @property {HippoConnection} hippo - the connection used to retrieve the information
+ * @property {BloomreachConnection} hippo - the connection used to retrieve the information
  * @property {string} sourceFacet - the base node of this facet
  * @property {string} facetPath - the path we've queried for
  * @property {string} displayName - the name of the current facet